Difference Between Git Fetch and Git Pull

-GitHub Fetch is a feature available on GitHub that will retrieve new/changed branches into local repositories using the tracking branches and GitHub pull is a request that will let others know about the changes that you are pushing to a branch in a particular repository.
-Once you have opened a pull request, then the users can discuss and review the changes before getting merged to the base branch.
+GitHub Fetch is a feature available on GitHub that will retrieve new/changed branches into local repositories using the tracking branches, and GitHub pull is a request that will let others know about the changes that you are pushing to a branch in a particular repository.
+Once you have opened a pull request, the users can discuss and review the changes before merging to the base branch.

-Head to Head Comparison Between Git Fetch vs Git Pull
+Head to Head Comparison Between Git Fetch and Git Pull (Infographics)

 Below is the top 5 difference between Git Fetch vs Git Pull